AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 Note that we are not specifying the number of haplotypes (`-n` parameter).
 Indeed, `pggb` can automatically obtain this information thanks to the fact that the input sequences respect the PanSN naming.

-Since human presents a low sequence divergence, we will set the mapping identity (`-p` parameter) in `pggb` to `98`.
+Since human presents a low sequence divergence, we set the mapping identity (`-p` parameter) in `pggb` to `98`.
 Additionally, we specify `-s 10k` to get a simpler and more linear graph structure, which is easier to work with.
+Lower values lead to more sensitive mappings but to the possibility of having circular graphs due to the similarity of the telomeres.

-The `-k` parameter is used to filter exact matches shorter than 79 bps.
+The `-k` parameter is used to filter exact matches in the sequence alignments shorter than 49 bps.
-Graph induction with `seqwish` often works better when we filter very short matches out of the input alignments.
+Indeed, graph induction with `seqwish` often works better when we filter short matches out of the input alignments.
-In practice, these often occur in regions of low alignment quality, which are typical of areas with large indels and structural variations in the `wfmash` alignments.
+In practice, these often occur in regions of low alignment quality, which are typical of areas with large indels and structural variations.
-This underalignment is then resolved in the final `smoothxg` step.
 Removing short matches can simplify the graph and remove spurious relationships caused by short repeated homologies.
+However, this filter might lead to under-alignment, that is resolved in the graph normalization step with `smoothxg`.
 By default, `pggb` uses `-k 23`.
 With human data, higher values work well.